davenportlab/eQTL_pQTL_Characterization/README.md

 ## Analyses

-The project is divided into five broad analytical steps.
+The project is divided into four broad analytical steps.
 Each analysis has a dedicated root-level directory.
 Each step also has its own Anaconda environment.
 A project-level environment is used for the Jupyter Notebooks.